lhaykus/team-generator/readme.md

 * In terminal, node app.js will start the process
 * Answer the questions shown on the terminal
 * When done an HTML will be created and your generated team webpage is ready!
+* To run the tests for the app, npm t